marrlab/DomainLab/paper.md

 (2) "TaskFolder," which can be used if the data is already organized in a root folder with different subfolders containing data from different domains and a further level of sub-subfolders containing data from different classes.
 (3) "TaskPathFile," which allows the user to specify each domain in a text file indicating the path and label for each observation so that the user can choose which portion of the sample to use for training, validation, and testing.

 *Trainer* is the component that directs data flow to the model to calculate the losses and update the model parameters.
 Several models can share a common trainer.
-A specific trainer can also be a *Visitor* to models to update models' coefficients during training and implement techniques such as warm-up, which follows the visitor design pattern from software engineering.
+A specific trainer can also be a *Visitor* to models to update models' hyper-parameters like the weight to regularization loss during training and implement techniques such as warm-up, which follows the visitor design pattern from software engineering.

 Following the *Observer* pattern, we use separate classes to conduct operations needed after each epoch (e.g., deciding whether to execute early stopping) and any operations performed after training finishes.

-Following the *Builder* pattern, we construct each component needed to conduct a domain generalization experiment, including constructing a model with domain invariant regularization loss, constructing a trainer who guides the data flow and update neural network weights, constructing a concrete neural network architecture and feeding it into the model, constructing the evaluator as a callback of what to do after each epoch.
+Following the *Builder* pattern, we construct each component needed to conduct a domain generalization experiment, including constructing a model with domain invariant regularization loss, constructing a trainer who guides the data flow and update neural network weights, constructing a concrete neural network architecture and feeding it into the model, and constructing the evaluator as a callback of what to do after each epoch.

 # Availability
 Domainlab is open source and freely available.
 It is published under the MIT License.
 Users can download the source code at <https://github.com/marrlab/DomainLab>.
 Extensive documentation can be found here at <https://marrlab.github.io/DomainLab>.
 DomainLab can be installed using the [python-poetry](https://python-poetry.org/) or [pip](https://pypi.org/project/pip/) utilities.